swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-asynchronous-code.md

 ### Confirm that an event happens

-Call ``confirmation(_:expectedCount:sourceLocation:_:)`` in your asynchronous test function to create a `Confirmation` for the expected event.
+Call ``confirmation(_:expectedCount:isolation:sourceLocation:_:)`` in your asynchronous test function to create a `Confirmation` for the expected event.
 In the trailing closure parameter, call the code under test.
 Swift Testing passes a `Confirmation` as the parameter to the closure, which you call as a function in the event handler for the code under test when the event you're testing for
 occurs: